-This German style torch, that has been used for centuries, allows the jeweler to precisely control the flame’s heat by the jeweler, as he or she regulates how much oxygen (breath) is pushed into the gas flame.
-Controlling these subtle variations in temperature is critical for successful granulation and other applications of fusing (without the use of solder), present throughout the LOREN NICOLE collection.
+This German style torch, that has been used for centuries, allows the jeweler to precisely control the flame’s heat as he or she regulates how much oxygen (breath) is pushed into the gas flame.
+Controlling these subtle variations in temperature is critical for successful granulation and other applications of fusing (joining metal without the use of solder); a technique prevalent throughout the collection.
 The reducing (oxygen removing) flame of this torch also allows for a beautiful “torch” polish, which has become a characteristic finish on many LOREN NICOLE pieces.

-This 3500 year old technique, dating back to Ancient Etruria, found widespread love across Eurasia.
-The technique, most commonly associated with the Ancient Greeks, was embraced by many ancient civilizations as the technology spread across the Mediterranean and throughout Asian, as far as present day Korea, with the expansion of the Greek Empire.
+This 3500 year old technique dates back to the Etruscans of the ancient Mediterranean.
+The technique, most commonly associated with the Ancient Greeks, was embraced by many ancient civilizations as the technology spread across the Mediterranean and throughout Asian, as far as present day Korea, via trade and conquest of new regions.

-Granulation employs wires and granules, gold nano-spheres, that are arranged onto the surface of another sheet of metal and fused to the surface without the use of solder, a process called fusing.
-The techniques results in intricate patterns and textures unique to this technique.
-The method is alloy specific, meaning it will only achieve success in 24k yellow gold and specific alloys of 22K yellow gold and 18K green gold.
+Granulation uses fine wires and granules (microscopic spheres), that are arranged in patterns onto the surface a sheet of metal and joined together without the use of solder, a process called fusing.
+The techniques results in intricate patterns and textures that are unachievable by any other means.
+The method is alloy specific, meaning it is only achievable in 24k yellow gold and specific alloys of 22K yellow gold and 18K green gold.

-We continuously study museum collections of ancient chains, experimenting and perfecting techniques, to expand upon our library of chains both learned from modern day predecessors and beyond their recordings.
-The 22K and 24k yellow gold chain links are each made by hand, some requiring hammering, and woven together to create different textures and shapes meant to be layered.
-Each chain style is unique in its texture and movement and can be customized to include pendants or decorative clasps featuring granulation and gemstones.
+At LOREN NICOLE, we continuously study museum collections of ancient chains, experimenting and perfecting techniques, to expand upon our library of chains, learned both from modern day predecessors and trial and error.
+In a labor intensive process, 22K and 24k yellow gold chain links are shaped and texutered by hand, some and woven together; each combination resulting in different textures and shapes.
+Each chain style is unique in texture and movement and can be customized to include pendants or decorative clasps featuring granulation and gemstones.